 - Admission: Included with Vatican Museum ticket.

-Only around 250 visitors are permitted to tour the necropolis per day, due to the tight spaces and in order to limit traffic and temperature and humidity levels.
+The limitation is due to the tight spaces and in order to limit traffic and temperature and humidity levels.

 - Visitors must be over 15 years old – no exceptions.